-Our development goal is to create an agent based sys-

-tem, which the essence of this system is to perceive the environment through sensors, reason about this information in order to make decisions on whether or not an action should be taken to change the state of the environment in which the agent is situated, and then perform this action through actuators which will affect the perceived state continuing the cycle ad infinitum.
-This work focuses on an agent based system centered around a known single inhabitant in our environment.
+Our development goal is to create an agent based system, which the essence of this system is to perceive the environment through sensors, reason about this information in order to make decisions on whether or not an action should be taken to change the state of the environment in which the agent is situated, and then perform this action through actuators which will affect the perceived state continuing the cycle ad infinitum.
+This work focuses on an agent based system centered around a known single inhabitant in one of our environments.

 The sensing and control capabilities of our intelligent environments fit into the generalized models of any sensed and controlled system.
-The sensors, and for that matter all objects, in our environments are designated with a zone-number combination (e.g., A1) for uniqueness.
+The sensors, and for that matter all objects, in our environments are designated with a zone-number combination (e.g., B3) for uniqueness.
 In our environments, there is a one-to-one correspondence between state and action (e.g., an action such as turning on a light produces the state change of that light being on) which is an attribute shared by many systems but certainly not all.

 Environments of this nature provide significant challenges.
-The largest involves the curse of dimensionality [25].
+The largest involves the curse of dimensionality [23].
 The state space of an intelligent environment is enormous.
 For example, if we were to examine a very small environment with ten motion sensors and five lights for a total of fifteen objects and each of these objects has only two states (they are binary) that would give us $2^{15} = 32,768$ unique states.
 If we can reason about each one for 0.01 seconds it would take 5.46 minutes to make a decision.
 Our environments have state spaces closer to the size of 2^{150} or 1.43×10^{45} unique states.
 The size of the problem space makes it difficult to develop real-time reasoning for intelligent environments.

 The second largest problem is the curse of generalization.
-Most approaches to state space reduction involve generalization techniques that reduce the state spaces into similar groups; however, in the intelligent environment domain where inhabitants are involved in specific local activities generalizing will often produce undesirable results.
-For example, if an inhabitant reads, listens to music, and watches television all in the same room and the commonality between these events is that the same light is on in the room all that a generalized approach will provide is an automation of that light, missing the desired automation of the CD player and television as appropriate.
+Most approaches to state space reduction involve generalization techniques that reduce the state spaces into similar groups, mostly around commonalities that often do not provide sufficient information to discern context and context-specific action.
+In the intelligent environment domain where inhabitants are involved in specific local activities generalizing will often produce undesirable results.
+For example, if an inhabitant reads, listens to music, and watches television all in the same room and the commonality between these events is that the same light is on in the room, then a generalized approach will only provide an automation of that light, missing the desired automation of the CD player and television as appropriate.
 The challenge is to develop a solution that can maintain a small state space for macro reasoning, but still maintains the details for micro reasoning and automation.
+It is important for a model to help the system understand the current inhabitant activity with sufficient detail so that correct automation decisions can be made.

-The big assumption we make are that people are creatures of habit and will provide some periodicity and/or frequency to a number of activities they perform in any given environment, that these patterns can be observed through sensor perception, and that these patterns can be represented as Markov chains.
+The big assumption we make is that people are creatures of habit and will provide some periodicity and/or frequency to a number of activities they perform in any given environment, that these patterns can be observed through sensor perception, and that these patterns can be represented as Markov chains.
 This base pattern representation of a Markov chain represents a certain identifiable pattern of activity or episode.
 These episodes may be abstracted into higher-level episodes that represent a grouping of related episode activity.
 In order to distinguish pattern permutations when building hierarchies we add history to the transitions to determine the correct transition probabilities.